diemheych/px41cx-hex2bmp/README.md

 positional arguments:
-  infile      log of PX41CX serial connection containing hex encoded screenshots outfile     BMP filename prefix, file count will be added as nn
+  infile      log of PX41CX serial connection containing hex encoded screenshots outfile     BMP filename prefix, file count will be added as nn.
+Existing files will
+              be overwritten.

 optional arguments:
   -h, --help  show this help message and exit